carolynvs/github-release-proxy/README.md

 `GITHUB_TOKEN` is optional but recommended.
 Without it requests to GitHub will be severely rate limited.

+`CACHE_TIMEOUT` is optional and defaults to 60 seconds.
+Specifies how long requests to both this proxy and GitHub should be cached.

 ## Usage
 Build URLs using the following template.
 Replace `<proxy>` with the value from step 3.